 Posts feature partner companies & may be sponsored.
 Post contains affiliate links & I will be compensated if you make a purchase after clicking on links.
 As an Amazon Associate I earn from qualifying purchases.

-When I started blogging 18 months ago it was a way for me to remind myself to slow down, appreciate the world around me and try to show others what affect our choices in life were making on the world around us.
-I realize that life is crazy…I have 2 kids, work, family obligations, pets…there are days that my husband and I are like ships passing each other in the night.
+When I started blogging 18 months ago it was a way for me to remind myself to slow down, appreciate the world around me, and try to show others what effect our choices in life were making on the world around us.
+I realize that life is crazy…I have 2 kids, work, family obligations, and pets…there are days that my husband and I are like ships passing each other in the night.

 Here are a few other quicky foods that I just don’t understand.
 None of these are difficult or time consuming to make so what compels us to buy them?
 Because honestly, if no one bought them, they wouldn’t still be on the shelves!

 Frozen Peanut butter and Jelly Sandwiches: Now, I admit I am certainly sick of making these things…I have made about 8 billion in the last 10 years but frozen ones?

 Frozen Grilled Cheese Sandwiches: I cannot even imagine how soggy and gross such a thing would taste!

 Frozen Hamburger Patties: Did you know that the frozen hamburger pattie does not contain only HAMBURGER?
 Even burgers that say 100% Beef have an ingredient list with more than just beef (which I really don’t see how they get away with!)
 Often they have Texturized Vegetable Protein and sugar, salt, preservatives, etc. Squish your own patties…it might be messy but you at least know what is in it!